Chapter 10. Installing on RHV

 If your cluster cannot have direct Internet access, you can perform a restricted network installation on some types of infrastructure that you provision.
 During that process, you download the content that is required and use it to populate a mirror registry with the packages that you need to install a cluster and generate the installation program.
 With some installation types, the environment that you install your cluster in will not require Internet access.
 Before you update the cluster, you update the content of the mirror registry.

-The following requirements for CPUs, memory, and storage are based on default values multiplied by the default number of virtual machines the installation program creates.
+The following requirements for CPU, memory, and storage resources are based on default values multiplied by the default number of virtual machines the installation program creates.
+These resources must be available in addition to what the RHV environment uses for non-OpenShift Container Platform operations.

-If you increase the number of virtual machines or resources in the
+If you increase the number of virtual machines in the RHV environment, you must increase the resources accordingly.

 - The RHV environment has one data center whose state is Up.